BPAPM Specializations: Focusing your Program of Studies

 A Note on Selecting a Specialization:

 Students are encouraged to hold off on choosing or committing to a specialization until the conclusion of year one of the program.
-For many students the specialization they have in mind in applying to the program or at the beginning of first year will be different from the one they end up choosing.
+For many students the specialization they have in mind when applying to the program or at the beginning of first year will be different from the one they end up choosing.
 Keep an open mind during your first year of studies and with your introductory courses nearing completion you are in a better position to make an informed choice about a specialization.
 A specialization information session will also be held at the end of Winter Term for all first year students, with more details on the specializations, presentations and an opportunity for you to ask questions.
 Students formally choose their specialization by completing a “Change of Program Elements” form on Carleton Central and further details about this process will be provided at the information session.